A world heritage site by UNESCO is brutally attacked and destroyed

 The changes in EPA and its consequences

-As the EPA was reformed and new people put at the top, the real function of the EPA was completely altered.
+As the EPA was reformed and new people put at the top, the actual function of the EPA was completely altered.
 Taking care of the country, its heritage and the American people, all of that lost its importance.
 The word protection changed into destruction.

 Once more the video Man is so to the point showing human folly.